cass-kul/cass-kul.github.io/_exercises/cache.md

 ## Set-associativity

 A limitation of direct-mapped caches is that there is only one block available in a set.
-Every time a new memory address is referenced that is mapped to the same set, the block is replaced, which causes a cache miss.
+Every time a new memory address is referenced that is mapped to the same set, the **entire block** is replaced, which causes a cache miss.
 Imagine for instance a program that frequently accesses addresses `000100` and `010100` in the above illustration.
 Because both addresses map to the same cache set (at index `01`), accessing `010100` evicts `000100` from the cache (and vice versa).
 Hence,